jerzual/minotaur/README.md

 ## Features

- * A procedurally generated labyrinth.
+ * A procedurally generated labyrinth, composed of rooms and corridors.
+ * Rooms, are combat arenas, corridors are rest/peace ful spaces.
- * The goal is to kill the minotaur in the center of it.
+ * The goal is to kill the minotaur.
  * You only have mana spells and melee weapons.
- * It plays like a dungeon crawler, but in 3D.
+ * It plays like a turn based dungeon crawler, but with (browser) 3D.

 ## Technical stuff